turbot/steampipe-plugin-okta/docs/tables/okta_group.md

   last_membership_updated < current_timestamp - interval '30 days';
 ```

-### Use filters to get Okta Groups with profile or memberships updated after 05/05/2021
+### List groups with profile or membership updates after a specific date using a filter

 ```sql
 select